 We have private outdoor showers, offering the experience of showering under the warmth of the sun or the energy of the stars!

 Fires are permitted at most of our campsites, and we have several communal firepits.
+Never leave your fire unattended and ensure fires are “dead out” before leaving.
 Please check with staff before starting a fire in one of the communal firepits.

 Unicamp has a communal labyrinth that campers of all ages can enjoy.